tbm00/Command64/README.md

 # You should configure each module to your own liking.
 # The predefined config is an example of what you can do
 # when using this plugin with other plugins, like EssentialsX
-# LuckPerms, and PlayerParticles.
+# LuckPerms, PlayerParticles, and VotingPlugin.

 # joinCommandEntries get ran by the console when a player
-# (with the correct permission) connects to the server.
+# (with the assocated permission) connects to the server.
 joinCommandEntries:
   enabled: false
   '1':